Perturbation Analysis of Quantum Reset Models: Introduction

+Appealing master equations to investigate the dynamics of higher dimensional quantum systems are provided by a specific class of models, known as Quantum Reset Models (QRM hereafter).
+These models can be viewed as a natural extension of classical stochastic models, see \cite{Kampen} for a review and \cite{Evans11} for an example treating diffusion processes.
+Remarkably, QRM can be formulated in terms of Lindblad master equations so that they generate CPTP maps.
+This is achieved by making specific choices of dissipation channels (corresponding to a fully depolarized quantum channel), see \cite{Hartmann17, MSM18, Tavakoli18} for examples in specific physical setups.
+These QRM, thanks to their structural simplicity, present the strong advantage to allow for analytical solutions for the reduced density operator of multipartite quantum systems and have been successfully exploited to assess the dynamics of specific quantum systems, namely small quantum thermal machines made of a few qubits, qutrits or higher-dimensional quantum systems \cite{LPS, Skrzypczyk11, Brunner14, Brask15, Tavakoli18, Tavakoli20}.

-{Quantum reset models, thanks to their structural simplicity, raise the question to which extent the general properties of the dynamics they generate can be analyzed mathematically.
+In this work, we raise the question to which extent general properties of the dynamics generated by QRM can be analyzed mathematically.
+Our aim is to go beyond specific models to determine generic properties of the dynamics of QRM, {\it i.e.} induced by the mathematical structure itself of the QRM.
 A first step in that direction is performed in the recent work \cite{Rose18} where a single system driven by a Lindbladian subject to a reset process is considered.
 The spectral properties of the total Lindbladian perturbed by the reset processes are established, under the assumption that the unperturbed Lindbadian possesses a unique stationary state.
 In the present paper, we consider QRM describing the dynamics of more complex structures that are therefore intrinsically degenerate and not amenable to the cases dealt with above.
-We show that those degenerate QRM nevertheless allow for a complete mathematical treatment revealing a rich structure.
+We reach a two-fold objective.
+On the one hand, we show that those degenerate QRM nevertheless allow for a complete mathematical treatment revealing a rich structure.
+On the other hand, we demonstrate the relevance of our perturbative analysis to assess the dynamics of realistic multipartite quantum systems characterized by Hilbert spaces of dimension as high as 8.}